 It goes without saying that your budget will stretch a lot further when planning a smaller wedding — having more money to play with means that you can treat your guests to an extra special event, which may be unaffordable if you were having a big wedding.

 It’s all in the Detail

 Intimate weddings mean that you can spend more time (and money) on the smaller details to maximum effect.
-Little touches like luxury wedding invites and thoughtful wedding favors are all the more possible at intimate weddings.
+Little touches like luxury wedding invites such as the ones here and thoughtful wedding favors are all the more possible at intimate weddings.
 A small wedding allows the opportunity to go the extra mile and add in some beautiful touches to your special day.